Jordan2confuse/Weather-FYP/README.md

-# 🌡️ Weather Alert System
+# 🌡️ WeatherWise Alert System

 A real-time weather monitoring and alert system that keeps you informed about weather conditions and potential hazards in your area.